dyrii/dyrii-user-guide/docs/04_Personalization.rst

 Personalization
 ========

 Dyrii allows users to configure some of the features to make it more personal and specific to their needs.
 Both iOS and Mac apps have a Personalization section within the Settings Screen for this purpose.
-In this chapter, we will discuss some of the key personalization option in more detail.
+In this chapter, we will discuss some of the key personalization option in detail.

 Please note that these personalization options are stored locally in the given device and is not  synced across other devices or reapplied when app is deleted and reinstalled.